 ARIMA Model Estimation and Model Selection

 Autoregressive Integrated Moving Average (ARIMA) models are often used for forecasting purposes.
 These models for time series data have been observed to provide accurate forecasts.
 Additionally, these models allow dynamic forecasting which can be used to predict future values of time series variables.
-ARIMA model estimation is easily handled by statistical software packages using the Maximum Likelihood method.
+ARIMA model estimation is easily handled by statistical software packages.

 ARIMA model requires the correct specification of autoregressive terms (p), order of integration (d) and moving average terms (q).
 These models are represented as ARIMA (p, d, q).
 However, it is generally impossible to know the exact specification of ‘p’, ‘d’ or ‘q’ beforehand.
 Here, we will discuss the procedure to choose the correct specification of autoregressive terms, moving average terms and order of integration.
 Finally, we will estimate the ARIMA (p, d, q) with chosen specifications and make forecasts.